 Hosting your own website is essential for growth, and so is having a good hosting company.
-I’ve been using Just Host since 2009 now and love it.
-They are a lesser known company but I’ve stuck with them this long because of the unlimited space for media and e-mail and responsive customer service.
+I’ve been using Bluehost since 2009 now and love it.
+I first started out using them for a photography site I had and now have six sites with them!
+See more reasons why I love hosting with Bluehost.

 Tailwind is quite important since Pinterest is the largest social media referrer to my blog.
 I highly recommend getting it as it’s worth every penny.
 I started out with a free trial, which you can get if you sign up through my link.
 Then you can see if Tailwind is really worth it.